 The ultimate parents’ dream – a summer holiday experience that we can actually enjoy as much as our kids.
 Luckily, Melbourne’s bristling with such activities in the warmer months.
-Here are our top picks for all-consuming, energy-busting and inspirational kids experiences, which you’ll be entertained by, too.
+Here are our top picks for all-consuming, energy-busting and inspirational kids' experiences, which you’ll be entertained by too.

-Van Gogh at The Lume Melbourne
+Connection at The Lume

 There’s a wave for everyone at this sprawling Tullamarine wave park: learn-to-surf and beginner sessions; cruisers and intermediates; some gnarly coaching events.
 Refuel between waves at Three Blue Ducks, which overlooks the crystal-clear lagoon.
 Your kids will be stoked, you’ll be caffeinated – or on the summer cocktails.